 DO: open with a specific scene, fact, or question

 Writesonic punches above its price point.
-Its Chatsonic feature combines conversational AI with live web search, which means you can ask it to write a blog post about recent industry developments and it will actually research current data rather than hallucinating statistics.
-For content that needs to be timely or data-driven, this is a significant advantage.
+Its Chatsonic feature combines conversational AI with live web search, meaning you can ask it to write a blog post about recent industry developments and it will actually research current data rather than hallucinating statistics.
+For content that needs to be timely or data-driven, this is a significant practical advantage over tools with only training data.

 Output quality is strong — comparable to ChatGPT — and its article writer produces well-structured long-form content with a single prompt.
-At the lower price tier, it's the best option for solo creators who need volume and current information but don't need the advanced brand controls of Jasper.
+The SEO mode integrates keyword targeting directly into the writing workflow, useful if your content strategy is built around organic search.
+At the lower price tier, it is the best option for solo creators who need volume, current information, and basic SEO optimization without the advanced brand controls of Jasper.

 ChatGPT remains an excellent all-purpose writing tool and the most flexible of the group.
-Its weakness for dedicated writing workflows is that it lacks brand voice controls and purpose-built templates — you have to engineer the structure yourself.
-Still the best choice if you're already paying for ChatGPT Plus and want a single subscription that covers both writing and general AI assistance.
+Its weakness for dedicated writing workflows is that it lacks brand voice controls and purpose-built templates — you have to engineer the structure yourself with system prompts and detailed instructions.
+Still the best choice if you are already paying for ChatGPT Plus and want a single subscription covering writing, coding, research, and general AI assistance.

 Copy.ai has improved its long-form capabilities but still shines most at short-form marketing copy — ads, headlines, value propositions, and product descriptions.
 If 80% of your writing is short-form marketing copy, Copy.ai's workflow-focused interface makes it efficient.
+The free tier is genuinely useful for occasional use.
 Grammarly AI is best used as a complement to other tools — excellent at editing and style suggestions, but not designed for generating first drafts from scratch.
+Think of it as the final pass tool, not the first draft tool.

 For teams: Jasper for brand voice consistency and template-driven workflows.
 For solo creators who need current data: Writesonic for its web search integration and strong value.
-To automate content distribution after writing: Make.com connects your writing tools to your publishing and social platforms automatically.
+To automate content distribution after writing, Make.com connects your writing tools to publishing and social platforms automatically.